KDE/documentation-develop-kde-org/content/docs/contribute/formatting.md

 You accept that your contributions are licensed under the CC-BY-SA-4.0.

-Each page of the website is located in `content`, for the documentation specific pages, they are located at `content/docs`.
-To add a new article just create a new markdown file called `_index.md` at the location you want it to have, e.g. for `https://developer.kde.org/docs/getting-started/installation`, you need to create a file called `content/docs/getting-started/installation/_index.md`.
+Each page of the website is located in `content`, while documentation-specific pages are located in `content/docs`.

+ To create a new tutorial, you need to create a folder inside `content/docs`, for example, `content/docs/getting-started/installation/`, and inside it, create an `_index.md` file.
+This will be the index page for the tutorial, the **section**, which will group other pages inside.

+ To add new pages to the tutorial, you can then create individual Markdown files containing the name of the tutorial page.
+For instance, you could have a `content/docs/getting-started/installation/howto.md` and a `content/docs/getting-started/installation/configuring.md`.

+To add additional content like screenshots or example code for each individual page, you can create a folder containing the same name as the individual Markdown file, for example `content/docs/getting-started/installation/howto/` and `content/docs/getting-started/installation/configuring/`.

-This is the structure of a file:
+This is the structure of a typical page:

 ```
 ---